ciena/ciena.saos10/docs/ciena.saos10.saos10_fps_module.rst

                     <a class="ansibleOptionLink" href="#parameter-" title="Permalink to this option"></a>
                     <div style="font-size: small">
                         <span style="color: purple">string</span>
+                         / <span style="color: red">required</span>
                     </div>
                 </td>
                 <td>
                 </td>
                 <td>
                         <div>Need a key for this list.
-It cannot be a choice of several objects but objects that will always be specified.</div>
+It cannot be a choice of several objects but objects that will always be specified.
+(Key for list: ingress-l2-transform)</div>
                 </td>
             </tr>
             <tr>